 Free information on test preparation materials.

-- Begin process of selection early (Junior Year or Fall of Senior Year- August & September.
+- Begin process of selecting a college or university early (Junior Year or Fall of Senior Year- August & September.)

 - Be aware of grades, rank in class, strengths and weaknesses